Romanmir/NWS-Alerts-Custom-Package/README.md

 ## Notes:

-I created two announcements rthat targets different announcing systems so that a minor event won't wake you up in the middle of the night.
+I created two announcements that target different announcing systems so that a minor event won't wake you up in the middle of the night.

 You’ll notice I repeat the announcement twice in case the first announcement doesn’t wake you up.